 What would you do if you had less than 60 Seconds to Live?

 Would you use it like these people did?
 Your Last 60 Seconds of Life, Wow….

 The other reason experienced drivers don’t have accidents is that they are just very careful people.
 Some are born that way and NEVER have accidents.
-Good on them – is this 5% of the population, or is it less?
+Good on them – is this 5% of the population, or is it less that had the benefit of excellent attitudinal parenting and gene pool luck?
 For the rest, we have scary life-changing events!
 We KNOW how bad accidents are, and really really don’t want to be in another one / “that close” again.
 So we join the ranks of the careful people and see situations arising sooner / make different choices going forward.
 And our “luck” improves markedly, as we keep out of other people’s mistakes more often and make less ourselves.

 If we were setting out today as a society to issue licences to people for the ongoing right to operate a device that could kill people easily, how would we do it?
 The devices are called “cars” and historically we have set up basic ability to operate / know the rules tests, and we make sure an “experienced driver” spent time with the novice.
 The way we (mostly) check how that is all going is by hiding (or not) speed testing devices and keeping score of how many times the subject got the wrong numbers.
 We rely on this system for the rest of the subjects’ driving lives, and we are a bit shaky on the smartest way to say it should end now.